laam1990/reigndesigntest/README.md

 # Used libraries

-## Retrofit: to consume the API
+Retrofit: to consume the API.

-## Realm.io: library that replaces SQLite to work offline
+Realm.io: library that replaces SQLite to work offline.

-## SwipeLayout: to pull to refresh
+SwipeLayout: to pull to refresh.

-## GSON: to manipulate JSON data
+GSON: to manipulate JSON data.